 In Nigeria, arbitration agreements are considered separate from the main contract.
 In other words, arbitration clauses are generally treated as agreements independent of the other terms of the contract in which they are contained.
-Both the ACA and the Lagos Law recognize an arbitration agreement as an independent agreement.
+Both the ACA and the Lagos Law recognize an arbitration agreement as an independent and separate agreement.
 Section 12(2), ACA and section 19(2), Lagos Law.
 The fact that the main contract which contains an arbitration clause is not valid does not render the arbitration clause invalid.

 Is there anything particular to note in your jurisdiction with regard to multi-party or multi-contract arbitration?